The phone box where Jo Jo Dullard was last seen

 On the night that she went missing, Dullard was carrying a rucksack and a black MGP21 Sanyo Walkman.
 She was wearing jeans, black boots, and a dark-colored anorak jacket.

-These items have never been recovered.
+None of these items have ever been recovered.

 Moone